Honest-Hire/Honest-Hire-App/README.md

 - **Display Configuration Check**: Detects if multiple displays are connected, which could potentially be used to view unauthorized information during an interview.

-## Technical Details

-This application is built using Electron and uses system information APIs to detect potential cheating methods.
-The detection mechanisms include:
- **Keyboard Device Detection**: Scans USB devices to identify connected keyboard devices.

 ## Note on Detection Limitations

-Please note that this application provides a best-effort approach to detecting cheating methods.
-It may not detect all forms of cheating, especially if sophisticated methods are employed.
-It is recommended to use this as one part of a comprehensive integrity strategy for online interviews.
+Please note that this application is at it's v1 stage and follows a low hanging fruit approach to detect a very popular cheating tool.
+As mentioned in the issue of https://github.com/Honest-Hire/Honest-Hire-App/issues/10 It may not detect all forms of cheating.
+Kindly checkout this mentioned issue for more details

 ## License